 Excellent record keeping is probably the most fundamental and essential of all risk management processes.
-In addition, dental professionals are required to make and keep accurate dental records of care provided to patients In keeping with the Dental guidelines on dental records, dentalboard.gov.au/Codes-Guidelines/Policies-Codes-Guidelines.aspx.
+In addition, dental professionals are required to make and keep accurate dental records of care provided to patients, whether NHS or private.
+Principle four of the GDC's Standards for the Dental Team highlights the requirements to 'Maintain and protect patients' information'.